-The scenario, "VPN scenario: Use network address translation for VPN" on page 20 provides you with an example of how to configure VPN NAT to hide local addresses on your iSeries(TM).
+The scenario, Use network address translation for VPN provides you with an example of how to configure VPN NAT to hide local addresses on your iSeries.

-For step-by-step instructions on how to set up VPN NAT on your iSeries, use the online help available from the VPN interface in iSeries Navigator.
+For step-by-step instructions on how to set up VPN NAT on your system, use the online help available from the VPN interface in iSeries Navigator.